 How to cook dried chickpeas

 You could make this salad with canned chickpeas or dried chickpeas.
 I prefer to use dried chickpeas in my salads.
-Dried chickpeas are a staple in my pantry and I use them to make so many meals, such as Instant Pot chickpea tagine, hummus, etc. Canned chickpeas come with added salt and preservatives that can easily be avoided if you simply cook dried chickpeas at home!
-Dried chickpeas are also so much cheaper and flavorful than the canned chickpeas.
+Dried chickpeas are a staple in my pantry and I use them to make so many meals.
+Canned chickpeas come with added salt and preservatives that can easily be avoided if you simply cook dried chickpeas at home!
+Dried chickpeas are also so much cheaper and flavorful than canned chickpeas.

 Soaking dried chickpeas: